cta-wave/mezzanine/README.md

+# About this Repo

+This repo holds code and associated elements for automatically generating annotated WAVE mezzanine content from raw source material.
+The annotations in the resulting multimedia files are used by the WAVE test suite to programmatically identify content parameters and to verify various elements of performance.
+The WAVE Project is an industry interoperability effort for streaming internet video supported by over 60 companies and hosted by the Consumer Technology Association.
+For more information on the WAVE Project, the WAVE test suite, please see [CTA.tech/WAVE](https://CTA.tech/WAVE) or email standards@CTA.tech.”

 # Creating WAVE mezzanine content using a Python script

 The steps to create WAVE mezzanine content have been combined into a single Python script `mezzanine.py`.